cloudevents/spec/messagecatalog/spec.md

 A message definition is a description of a message data structure constrained by a format rule.
 A message definition MAY have multiple versions.

-In this specification, it is the "message definition version" that is the concrete definition object.
-The "message definition" is the management bracket for those documents and helps enforcing consistency across versions, including compatibility policies.
+In this specification, the "message definition" is an abstract collection object that helps enforcing consistency across versions and the "message definition version" is the concrete object handled by the API.
+A "message definition" cannot exist without at least one "message definition version".
+All versions share the common properties of the message definition and the immutable properties of the definition, specifically `id` and `format`, cannot be overridden by versions added later.

+The API is designed such that a message definition can only be created by posting an initial version and that the message definition can only be changed by posting a new version.
+Existing versions can be individually retrieved and deleted but not modified.

 A newer message definition version might introduce breaking changes or it might only introduce careful changes that preserve compatibility.
 These strategies are